Summer Stipend Recipients

 The following is a list of active Pro Bono Collaborative projects listed by law firm.
 Each of our projects involves RWU Law students working under the supervision of law firm attorneys.

 Community based organizations are encouraged to propose Pro Bono Collaborative projects.
 To do so, complete the Pro Bono Collaborative Project Proposal Application.

-- provides legal assistance to immigrant victims of domestic violence and other crimes in partnership with Catholic Social Services of Fall River, and
+- provides legal assistance to immigrant victims of domestic violence and other crimes, in partnership with Dorcas International Institute of RI.

-- provides housing and employment rights education at the Women’s Center of Rhode Island, and
+- provides housing and employment rights education at the Crossroads Women’s Center of RI, a domestic violence shelter.

 Projects involving multiple law firms and/or legal services organizations: